kamleshgujar791-blip/employee-department-sql-project/README.md

-mployee and Department Management System (SQL)
+Employee and Department Management System (SQL)
 📊 Project Overview

 The Employee and Department Management System is a SQL-based database project designed to manage employee and department information within an organization.